EdoardoLaGreca/werc-on-openbsd/README.md

 Since the testing process is manual I may overlook some edge cases, sometimes on purpose and sometimes not.
 I care about the quality of my software but testing every single line against all its possible edge cases is really time consuming and unsustainable.

 **Performing an OpenBSD release upgrade (e.g. by using [sysupgrade(8)](https://man.openbsd.org/sysupgrade.8)) or updating the `plan9port` package may break the current Werc installation.** It is advised to always test your Werc installation after performing either a system upgrade or a `plan9port` update.
+If it stops working, head to [Troubleshooting](troubleshooting).

 To preserve the original config files that are going to be modified, the setup script backs them up by adding `.bk` to the end of their name.
 For example, the original `/etc/httpd.conf` file is copied to `/etc/httpd.conf.bk`.
 To restore the original files, the unsetup script renames the backup files with their original name.
-For this reason, **before running `setup.sh`, make sure to NOT have files named `/etc/httpd.conf.bk` or `/etc/fstab.bk` in your filesystem.**
+For this reason, **before running `setup.sh`, make sure to NOT have files named `/etc/httpd.conf.bk` or `/etc/fstab.bk` in your filesystem**.

 ## Rationale and Details